luki2000/search_twitter_app/README.md

   4. Run the script main.py script with the command:
         `python main.py`
   5. Server should be up and running
-  6. Open a second terminal and navigate to frontend/twitter-clone directory where the package.json file resides
+  6. Open a second terminal and navigate to frontend directory where the package.json file resides
   7. To install dependencies run the command:
         `npm install`
   8. Now run `npm start`